apache/dubbo/SECURITY.md

 * The reporter reports the vulnerability privately to Apache.
 * The appropriate project's security team works privately with the reporter to resolve the vulnerability.
 * A new release of the Apache product concerned is made that includes the fix.
-* The vulnerability is publically announced.
+* The vulnerability is publicly announced.

 A more detailed description of the process can be found [here](https://www.apache.org/security/committers.html).